Insights from a Personal Injury Defense Attorney

 • Product Liability: Defending manufacturers or distributors accused of selling defective or harmful products.

-• Premises Liability: Protecting property owners in cases where injuries occur on their premises, such as slip-and-fall claims.
+• Premises Liability: Protecting property owners in cases where injuries occur on their premises, such as fall accidents and slip and fall accidents.

 The Role of a Personal Injury Defense Attorney